RahulB-24/MoodCast/README.md

 ### Language Detection

-Faster Whisper analyzes the audio to detect the primary language.
+Faster Whisper (tiny model) analyzes the trimmed audio segment to detect the primary language.
 The detected language is used to refine Spotify search queries for more relevant track results.

 ### Music Search Pipeline